 Thyroid gland disorders affect both the nervous system and the normal metabolism of your body.
 Thyroid changes in your blood pressure and heart rate that cause cardiac dysfunction are evaluated under 4.00, weight loss related changes are evaluated under 5.00, strokes are evaluated under 11.00 and cognitive limitations or anxiety is evaluated under 12.00.

 Parathyroid Gland Disorders

 These gland disorders affect the calcium levels in various parts of your body and they are evaluated under a variety of different areas.
 Osteoporosis and fractures are evaluated under 1.00, abnormal calcium levels in the blood that causes cataracts are evaluated under 2.00, kidney failure is under 6.00 and low blood calcium levels are under 11.00.

 Adrenal Gland Disorders

 This gland disorder affects bone calcium levels, metabolism, and mental state to name a few.
-Like the previously mentioned disorders, this is also evaluated under a couple different levels as well.
+Like the previously mentioned disorders, this is also evaluated under a couple of different levels as well.
 Osteoporosis with fractures that prohibit the ability to walk is evaluated under 1.00, worsened heart failure is under 4.00, adrenal related weight loss is under 5.00 and mood disorders are evaluated under 12.00

 If you are looking for treatment in the Cleveland or Akron area, there are several treatment centers around that can help.
 In the Cleveland area, the Cleveland Clinic is a non-profit medical center located on 100th Street in Cleveland.
 For those looking for an additional facility, University Hospitals is one of the leading health-care centers and has locations throughout Northeast Ohio.
-Lastly, MetroHealth is located in Cleveland and prides themselves on being an integrated health system.
+Lastly, MetroHealth is located in Cleveland and prides itself on being an integrated health system.
 For those seeking treatment, the three places listed above can offer the most assistance to individuals.